invictatouch/website/content/posts/2024-mixed-nts-round2/index.md

 <!--more-->
 Having earned promotion two weeks ago, Invicta were competitive against the top mixed teams in the country.
-An early win over Manchester Foxes got the day off to a good start but defeat by a single try against London Scorpions and loss to Bristol Jets meant we would be in the bottom half for the afternoon's knock-out games.
+An early win over Manchester Foxes got the day off to a good start but defeat by a single try against London Scorpions and a loss to Bristol Jets meant we would be in the bottom half for the afternoon's knock-out games.

 A comfortable bowl quarter-final victory over Oxford was followed by a nail-biting semi-final